JimDesu/basis-lang/spec.md

 | `BareIdentifier` | `name: identifier` |
 | `BareLiteral` | `value: Lit` |

-The construction-form classification is determined at the parser by the RHS shape; the typechecker dispatches construction-rule machinery (&sect;7) accordingly.
+The construction-form conceptification is determined at the parser by the RHS shape; the typechecker dispatches construction-rule machinery (&sect;7) accordingly.

 `Placement` is the AST node for a placement statement: `{ lhs: Lvalue, op: PlacementOp, rhs: ConstructionForm }`. `PlacementOp` is `{ Move, View, Copy }` for `<-`, `<<-`, and `<<` respectively (&sect;7.1). `Lvalue` is one of `{ LocalIntro, Assignment, FieldWrite }`, mirroring &sect;7.1's three syntactic positions.